An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Preliminaries

 \section{Preliminaries}

-We provide some necessary background information on GPs and RKHSs required in this work.
-In Appendix~\ref{apdx:GM}, we also provide a background on the theory of Gaussian measures, which, while used somewhat, is not the main focus in this work. \begin{definition}[Reproducing kernel Hilbert space] Let $k$ be a positive definite kernel on $\Omega\times\Omega$.
-A Hilbert space $H_k$ on $\Omega$ equipped with inner product $\langle\cdot,\cdot\rangle_{H_k}$ is said to be a reproducing kernel Hilbert space if the following two properties hold: \begin{enumerate}[(i)] \item For all fixed $x'\in \Omega$, $k(\cdot,x')\in H_k$. \item For all fixed $x'\in \Omega$ and for all $u\in H_k$, $u(x')=\langle u, k(\cdot,x')\rangle_{H_k}$. \end{enumerate} \end{definition} Property (ii) of Definition~\ref{def:rkhs} is called the \emph{reproducing property}, and the kernel defining the RKHS is called the \emph{reproducing kernel}.
+We provide some necessary background on GPs and RKHSs.
+In Appendix~\ref{apdx:GM}, we also provide a background on the theory of Gaussian measures, which, while used somewhat, is not the main focus in this work. \begin{definition}[Reproducing kernel Hilbert space~\cite{kanagawa2018gaussian}] Let $k$ be a symmetric, positive-definite function on $\Omega\times\Omega$.
+A Hilbert space $H_k$ on $\Omega$ equipped with inner product $\langle\cdot,\cdot\rangle_{H_k}$ is said to be a reproducing kernel Hilbert space if the following two properties hold: \begin{enumerate} \item For all fixed $x'\in \Omega$, $k(\cdot,x')\in H_k$. \item For all fixed $x'\in \Omega$ and for all $u\in H_k$, $u(x')=\langle u, k(\cdot,x')\rangle_{H_k}$. \end{enumerate} \end{definition} Property (ii) of Def.~\ref{def:rkhs} is called the \emph{reproducing property}, and the kernel defining the RKHS is called the \emph{reproducing kernel}.
 The RKHS is uniquely determined by the positive-definite kernel that defines it, and the reverse is also true.
-This results from the Moore-Aronszajn theorem~\cite{aronszajn1950theory}, which states that every positive definite kernel $k$ is associated with a unique RKHS $H_k$ for which $k$ is the reproducing kernel.
-Likewise, for every RKHS $H_k$ by definition there exists a unique positive definite kernel which satisfies properties (i) and (ii) of Definition~\ref{def:rkhs}.
-In this way, there is a one-to-one correspondence.
-One can show that given a positive definite kernel $k$ and its RKHS, each $f\in H_k$ can be written as $f = \sum_{i=1}^\infty \alpha_i k(\cdot,x_i)$ for some $(\alpha_i)_{i=1}^{\infty}\subset \mathbb{R}$, $(x_i)_{i=1}^{\infty}\subset \Omega$ and $\|f\|_{H_k}<\infty$, where $\|f\|_{H_k}^2 \coloneqq \sum_{i,j=1}^{\infty}c_ic_jk(x_i,x_j)$.
-It is therefore easy to verify that the functions in the RKHS inherit the properties of $k$, e.g., smoothness.
+This results from the Moore-Aronszajn theorem~\cite{aronszajn1950theory}, which states that every positive definite symmetric map $k$ is associated with a unique RKHS $H_k$ for which $k$ is the reproducing kernel.
+One can show that given a positive definite kernel $k$ and its RKHS, each $f\in H_k$ can be written as $f = \sum_{i=1}^\infty \alpha_i k(\cdot,x_i)$ for some $(\alpha_i)_{i=1}^{\infty}\subset \mathbb{R}$, $(x_i)_{i=1}^{\infty}\subset \Omega$ and $\|f\|_{H_k}<\infty$, where $\|f\|_{H_k}^2 \coloneqq \sum_{i,j=1}^{\infty}c_ic_jk(x_i,x_j)$~\cite[Equation (6)]{kanagawa2018gaussian}.
+It is therefore easy to verify that the functions in the RKHS have the same behavior of $k$, e.g., smoothness.

 In the most general case, it is quite difficult to identify the RKHS and its inner product.
 However, Mercer's theorem provides an easily accessible way to characterize $H_k$.
 Begin by defining the integral operator on $L^2(\Omega)$ by